Welcome to Virology Africa 2026

 Prof. Lise Korsten

-Professor in Plant Health and Food Safety
+Professor in Plant Health and Food Safety, University of Pretoria; President, Africa Academy of Science

 Dr. Tsepo Tsekoa